 The paper is organized as follows.
 Section 2 presents some stylized facts linked to the emerging features of modern financial systems before and after the recent financial crash.
+We identify three main dynamics: i) the enormous expansion of credit to households; ii) before-crisis ballooning markets for asset-backed securities and the spread of securitization practices; iii) the rise and subsequent collapse of new forms of banking such as REPOs.
 Section 3 compares the traditional monetary circuit scheme with an extended version including modern inside-finance interactions.
 Section 3 also translates the logic of the monetary circuit into the language of stock-flow-consistent matrices, describing balance sheet and flow-of-funds relationships between real-side and financial actors, as well as among different financial agents.
 Section 4 describes how the financialized monetary circuit eventually works and how financialization has altered the development and the functioning of the traditional monetary circuit.
 Section 5 concludes.